Listen to Endometriosis Myths I Wish Were True or scroll to read:

 - Surgery such as ablation or a hysterectomy.

-PEMF therapy with Oska Pulse may not reduce my endometriosis pain, but it does significantly reduce the pain and symptoms I experience from fibromyalgia and psoriatic arthritis.
+PEMF therapy may not reduce my endometriosis pain, but it does significantly reduce the pain and symptoms I experience from fibromyalgia and psoriatic arthritis.
 My endo pain is bad enough without flare-ups from my other chronic illnesses.

 There are no guarantees of endometriosis pain relief from any of these treatments.
 What helps one woman may do nothing for another.
 While dietary changes may help relieve bloating and calm digestive issues, they will NOT cure endometriosis.